Fair Processing Notice

 Where applicable we will disclose information to payment providers including GoCardless of 338-346 Goswell Road, London, EC1V 7LQ and Close Brothers Premium Finance of Wimbledon Bridge House, 1 Hartfield Rd, Wimbledon SW19 3RU who provide the credit facilities that you may utilise in relation to paying the premium for the insurance policy.
 Alternatively if you pay for your policy using a payment card such as a debit or credit card, we will disclose your payment card data to Sage Pay, a payment card acquirer, of Head Office, Sage Pay Europe Limited, North Park, Newcastle upon Tyne, NE13 9AA for the purpose of processing your payment to us.
 We will also disclose information to Sanctions Search of 45 Market Street Hoylake, Wirral, CH47 2BQ who provide sanctions checking services.

 If you are eligible to receive retail vouchers as a result of any promotions or competitions we may disclose information to a voucher administrator, Hemingways Marketing Services Ltd t/a Voucher Express of Metcalfe House, 23H Kirkgate, Ripon, North Yorkshire HG4 1PB for the distribution of such vouchers.

-If you have purchased an optional IR35 Protect Standard or Premium policy, your information will be passed to Larsen Howie Limited of Offices 8 & 9, Burrough Court, Burrough on the Hill, Melton Mowbray LE14 2QS in order to confirm your eligibility for an IR35 assessment to be conducted.
+If you have purchased an optional IR35 Protect Standard or Premium policy, your information will be passed to Larsen Howie Limited of Offices 8 & 9, Burrough Court, Burrough on the Hill, Melton Mowbray LE14 2QS in order to confirm your eligibility for an IR35 status review to be conducted.